 You can learn a lot about your students’ abilities from prior work, testing, and records.
 But records alone aren’t the best way to learn who your students are.
 Getting to know your students in a way that

-builds meaningful connections and authentic relationships comes from gathering information directly from primary sources—students and their families.
+and authentic relationships comes from gathering information directly from primary sources — students and their families.

 Sometimes it’s hard to find the right questions to ask about students who learn and think differently.
 That’s where student and family questionnaires come in handy.
 If you think of yourself as an investigator, these questionnaires are tools to help you crack the case.
 They give you an opportunity to ask and learn about a students’ strengths, interests, and challenges.